 Or you can take a do-it-yourself approach.
 The thing that many people do — but shouldn't — is try to remove the wax with a cotton swab, which tends to push the earwax back into the ear.
 Instead, soak a cotton ball and drip a few drops of plain water, a simple saline solution, or hydrogen peroxide into the ear with your head tilted so the opening of the ear is pointing up.
 Keep it in that position for a minute to allow gravity to pull the fluid down through the wax.
 Then tilt the head the other way and let the fluid and wax drain out.
 You can also use a bulb syringe to swish out the ear.

 Earwax forms in the outer third or some of the ear canal, not near the eardrum.
-So when there’s a buildup right up against the eardrum, it’s often the result of failed removal attempts.
+So when there's a buildup right up against the eardrum, it's often the result of failed removal attempts.
+In addition to the cotton swab, people use bobby pins, pencils, and twisted tissues and the corners of napkins.

 You can buy over-the-counter eardrops that break up earwax.
 The water-based ones contain ingredients such as acetic acid, hydrogen peroxide, or sodium bicarbonate.
 Oil-based products lubricate and soften the earwax.
 Studies haven't shown one type to be better than the other.
 Sometimes the eardrops will work on their own.
 Other times, a few squirts of water with a bulb syringe are needed.
 No one with a damaged eardrum should use a bulb syringe.
 If water gets into the middle ear, a serious infection is possible.